Computational Neuroscience Unit (Erik De Schutter)

 Professor Erik De Schutter

 We use computational, data-driven methods to study how neurons and microcircuits in the brain operate.
 We are interested in the interaction between fundamental properties like morphology or excitability and neural functions like information processing or learning.
-Most of our models concern the cerebellum because this brain structure has a relatively simple anatomy and the physiology of its main neurons has been studied extensively, allowing for detailed modeling at many different levels of complexity.
+Most of our models are about the cerebellum or hippocampus because these brain structures have been studied extensively, allowing for detailed modeling at many different levels of complexity.
+More recently our focus shifted to nanoscale modeling of neurons, astrocytes and synapses.

 OIST Graduate Courses